Assets vs liabilities: key differences and examples

 Current assets

-Current assets are short-term assets that can be quickly converted to cash within 12 months.
-They fund your daily operations and cover immediate expenses.
+Current assets are short-term resources you can convert to cash within 12 months, including financial instruments like short-term government securities.
+They fund daily operations and cover immediate expenses.

 Common current assets include:

-- Cash: Money in bank accounts and petty cash
+- cash in bank accounts and petty cash

 What are small business liabilities?

 Business liabilities are financial obligations your company owes to others.
-These include debts, unpaid bills, and future payment commitments.
-Manage your liabilities so you can meet your financial obligations and maintain good business relationships.
+These include debts, unpaid bills, and commitments to pay in the future.

 Different types of liabilities

-- Current liabilities: Due within 12 months (bills, salaries, short-term loans)
+- Current liabilities: amounts due within 12 months, such as bills, salaries, and short-term loans

-- Long-term liabilities: Due beyond 12 months (mortgages, long-term loans)
+- Long-term liabilities: amounts due beyond 12 months, such as mortgages and long-term loans

-Keep your total liabilities lower than your total assets to maintain positive business equity and financial health.
+Keep your total liabilities lower than your total assets to maintain positive equity and financial health.

 Current liabilities